Phablet: Introduction of the Galaxy Note and its competitors

-Prior to the iPhone 6 Plus
+Introduction of the iPhone 6 Plus

 In September 2014, Apple released its first phablet, the 5.5 in iPhone 6 Plus; the introduction of the new model reversed a previous policy under late Apple CEO Steve Jobs not to produce a mid-sized device larger than the iPhone or smaller than the iPad, which were 3.5 inches and 9.7 inches, respectively, at the time of his death.
 While Apple's iPad heavily dominated the tablet market, the void in their lineup left an opening for intermediate-sized devices, with other handset manufacturers already jumping on the trend of producing larger screen sizes to suit all niches.

-In September 2018, Apple released the iPhone XS Max, the first phablet iPhone to feature the reduced bezel form factor with the larger 6.5-inch display, utilizing the OLED screen found on its predecessor and replacing the Touch ID into the new facial recognition system called Face ID, which is enabled by the TrueDepth front-facing camera since the iPhone X doesn't have a larger variant due to the smaller dimension with the 5.8-inch display larger than the 5.5-inch iPhone 8 Plus (the final phablet iPhone to feature the Touch ID introduced in 2017) and its predecessors.
+In September 2018, Apple released the iPhone XS Max, the first phablet iPhone to feature the reduced bezel form factor with the larger 6.5-inch display, utilizing the OLED screen found on its predecessor and replacing the Touch ID into the new facial recognition system called Face ID, which is enabled by the TrueDepth front-facing camera since the iPhone X does not have a larger variant due to the smaller dimension with the 5.8-inch display larger than the 5.5-inch iPhone 8 Plus (the final phablet iPhone to feature the Touch ID introduced in 2017) and its predecessors.

 In November 2020, the iPhone 12 Pro Max have increased the display size from 6.5-inch to 6.7-inch, making it 0.2-inch larger than the display size of both the iPhone XS Max and iPhone 11 Pro Max.

 In October 2022, Apple released the iPhone 14 Plus; the first phablet iPhone to reduce the price as well as lacking the telephoto camera lens and LiDAR sensor since the iPhone XR, iPhone 11, iPhone 12 lineup and iPhone 13 lineup doesn't have a larger display size options as the iPhone XS Max, iPhone 11 Pro Max, iPhone 12 Pro Max and iPhone 13 Pro Max due to the smaller overall size available with 6.1-inch and 5.4-inch display size options.
 The iPhone 14 Pro Max have been remained as the premium tier counterpart to the iPhone 14 Plus which these iPhone models with larger display size and larger overall size are the first time available in both standard and premium tier options.

 In September 2024, the iPhone 16 Pro Max have maintained the overall size (since the iPhone XS Max and iPhone 12 Pro Max) with the larger 6.9-inch display and the thinner bezel considered as the thinnest border of any Apple product to date.